Governance Accounts

 Territorial sea 0--12 nm Full sovereignty National territory

-Contiguous zone 12--24 nm Customs, immigration National jurisdiction
+Contiguous zone 12--24 nm Customs, fiscal, immigration, sanitary National jurisdiction

-EEZ 12--200 nm Resource rights National resource sovereignty
+EEZ 0--200 nm (regime applies beyond territorial sea) Resource rights National resource sovereignty

 Continental shelf Seabed to 200/350 nm Seabed resources National seabed rights